project-a/mara-prophet/README.md

 ![Business target pipeline](docs/pipeline.png)

-The main output of such a pipeline can be a `business_target_dataset` table with a structure as below:
+The main output of such a pipeline can be a `business_target_dataset` table with a structure like:

 ```SQL
 "Metric"   TEXT, -- Name of the current metric